ZT-He/vei-game-coupled-control/docs/index.md

 ## Interaction Model (Stackelberg)

-At each step, the ego selects an action; the rider responds via a one-step best response under a latent rider type (e.g., Aggressive vs Conservative/Normal).
-The leader can be belief-aware, and replans in receding horizon.
+At each step, the ego selects an action; the rider responds via a one-step best response under a latent rider type (e.g., Aggressive vs Normal).
+The leader can be belief-aware, and replans in a receding horizon.

 ---

 ## Planners

 ### Rule-based baselines
-- **Rule1D**: finite-state logic (cruise / brake) using predicted TTC as a safety gate.
+- **Rule1D**: finite-state logic (cruise/brake) using predicted TTC as a safety gate.
 - **Rule2D**: adds a lightweight minimum-risk lateral reference selector before committing to braking.

 ### Optimization-based planners